Our Perimeter Report

 Our Sandbox provides firms with access to regulatory expertise.
 It gives firms the ability to test products and services in a controlled environment.
 Our Innovation Pathways service includes guiding firms through regulation via one-to-one discussions with a dedicated case manager assigned to provide insight, clarity and feedback on their business model.

-We are, in addition, considering the broadening of open banking to open finance.
-Developing these new initiatives requires a range of considerations, including the lessons we can learn from open banking, assessing the required regulatory framework, considering ongoing initiatives in other countries and working closely with industry as initiatives accelerate.
+Developing these new initiatives requires a range of considerations, including the lessons we can learn from previous work on open banking, assessing the required regulatory framework, considering ongoing initiatives in other countries and working closely with industry as initiatives accelerate.

 Access to cash